 - Places the classroom and school as the focus of course discussions and assessments

-If you are not a P-12 teacher but are interested in instructional technology, Industry IT certifications, instructional design, and state-of-the-art training development for military, government, and private industry, go to BS Workforce Leadership and /or MS Human Resource and Organizational Development.
+If you are not a P-12 teacher but are interested in instructional technology, Industry IT certifications, instructional design, and state-of-the-art training development for military, government, and private industry, go to BS in Workforce Leadership and/or MS in Human Resource and Organizational Development.

-Please note that certified teachers must have a master's degree/Rank II status prior to admission to this program.
+Please note that certified teachers must have a master's degree/Rank 2 status prior to admission to this program.

-- Admission to the School of Interdisciplinary and Graduate Studies/MEd in Instructional Computer Technology program
+- Admission to the Graduate School/MEd in Instructional Computer Technology program

 - Official transcripts with a GPA of 2.75 in the Bachelor's degree and a 3.0 GPA or higher for graduate work.